JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ## Query Processors

 Query Processors are classes use to evaluate queries which abstract away from whatever the underlying query engine is.
-The [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.ISparqlQueryProcessor|ISparqlQueryProcessor]] interface defines two methods for evaluating queries both called //ProcessQuery()//.
+The [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.ISparqlQueryProcessor|ISparqlQueryProcessor]] interface defines two methods for evaluating queries both called `ProcessQuery()`.
 Query processors are the preferred means of evaluating queries in dotNetRDF and should used in preference to other methods wherever possible.

-The first //ProcessQuery(SparqlQuery query)// takes in a ##SparqlQuery## and returns either a ##SparqlResultSet## or an ##IGraph## instance.
+The first `ProcessQuery(SparqlQuery query)` takes in a ##SparqlQuery## and returns either a ##SparqlResultSet## or an ##IGraph## instance.
 The second ##ProcessQuery(IRdfHandler rdfHandler, ISparqlResultsHandler resultsHandler, SparqlQuery query)## is for advanced users and gives much more detailed control over the processing of results.

 For example you can use the standard [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.LeviathanQueryProcessor|LeviathanQueryProcessor]] to evaluate queries in-memory e.g.